 According to the US Centers for Disease Control and Prevention, 107,735 Americans died from drug poisonings between August 2021 and August 2022, with 66% of the deaths involving synthetic opioids like fentanyl.
 The Sinaloa Cartel and Jalisco Cartel in Mexico, using chemicals largely sourced from China, are primarily responsible for the vast majority of the fentanyl that is being trafficked in communities across the United States.

-On March 20, the US Drug Enforcement Administration issued an alert about the widespread threat of fentanyl mixed with xylazine, which is an animal tranquilizer.
+On March 20, the US Drug Enforcement Administration issued an alert about the widespread threat of fentanyl mixed with xylazine, which is an animal tranquilizer known as tranq on the streets.
 It's not approved for humans but has been found in fentanyl and cocaine supplies.
 Xylazine surged first in some areas of Puerto Rico and then in Philadelphia.
 The Drug Enforcement Agency (DEA) has seized xylazine and fentanyl mixtures in 48 of 50 states.
 In 2022, the DEA Laboratory System detected xylazine in 23% of the fentanyl powder and 7% of the fentanyl pills that had been seized.

-There's a lot of speculation about how and why xylazine is on the rise.
-It may be added to fentanyl or heroin to help extend the effects of an opioid high.
+There's a lot of speculation about how and why the use of xylazine is on the rise.
+Xylazine is cheap and fairly unregulated.
+Dealers might have begun adding it as a bulking agent and then continued to do so because xylazine extended the effects of a fentanyl high.
 It has also been combined with stimulants such as methamphetamine and cocaine.
-Dealers also may be using this relatively inexpensive and easy-to-order sedative because of supply chain gaps with other drugs.

-Xylazine can cause severe, necrotic skin ulcerations.
+Xylazine is a central alpha-2 adrenergic receptor agonist that causes a rapid decrease in the release of norepinephrine and dopamine in the central nervous system.
 The combination of fentanyl and xylazine make drug overdoses more deadly.
 Xylazine may contribute to death by slowing breathing and heart rate, as well as decreasing blood pressure.
+Related injection of xylazine adulterated drugs can also cause severe, necrotic skin ulcerations due to vasoconstriction and decreased tissue perfusion.

-Routine toxicology screens do not detect xylazine, and additional analytical techniques are required to detect xylazine when it might be involved in illicit drug overdoses
+Routine toxicology screens do not detect xylazine, and additional analytical techniques are required to detect xylazine when it might be involved in illicit drug overdoses.
+BTNX, a biotechnology company, has developed rapid test strips to detect xylazine in liquid or powder.

 Reference